-Floating through the magical Ha Long Bay or ‘Descending Dragon Bay’ in the Gulf of Tonkin is like being in a fairy tale.
-Often considered the most beautiful bay in the world, it is unsurprisingly listed as a UNESCO World Heritage Site.
+Floating through the magical Ha Long Bay, or ‘Descending Dragon Bay’ as it’s sometimes known, is like being in a fairy tale.
+Often considered the most beautiful bay in the world, this natural wonder of northern Vietnam is unsurprisingly listed as a UNESCO World Heritage Site.

-A lot of visitors take a cruise or junk boat run by the locals to enjoy this magnificent bay, but us, being independent travellers on a budget, trying to save money here and there, opted for the public ferry to Cat Ba Island.
+A lot of visitors take a private cruise or junk boat tour run by the locals to enjoy this magnificent bay.
+But us, being independent travellers on a budget trying to save money here and there, opted for the public ferry to Cat Ba Island.

 For many years floating fishing villages have existed in the emerald Ha Long Bay, fishing being the prime source of income for the villagers.
-It’s great to see that something as unique remains till this day.
+It’s great to see that something unique remains until this day.

 We saw one of the villages as we were approaching Cat Ba Island.
 You can reach the village by a kayak and maybe buy some fresh fish and other seafood that the locals might have on offer.